-While it’s always important to be aware of your surroundings as a tourist, travel scams also target business travelers.
-In fact, thanks to high-limit corporate credit cards and mass bookings, business travelers are quite the lucrative target for scammers.
+It’s important to be careful as a tourist – but travel scams also target business travelers.
+Thanks to high-limit corporate credit cards and mass bookings, business travelers are a lucrative target for scammers.

-From international credit card fraud to flight scams, the key to avoiding these issues is learning how to recognize them.
-We’ve founded up the latest travel safety advice to help you spot red flags, in the office and overseas.
+From international credit card fraud to flight scams, the key to avoiding these issues is learning to recognize them.
+We rounded up the latest travel safety advice to help you spot red flags both in the office and abroad.

 How many people are affected by travel scams?

-As criminals become increasingly sophisticated with online fraud, particularly with the use of AI in phishing scams, SMEs are frequent targets.
-In fact, a UK Finance study found that SMEs within the UK alone lost £59.2 million to fraud in 2021, up 35% from 2020.
-The survey also found that 80% of SMEs have received unsolicited requests for personal details and money.
+As online fraud becomes increasingly sophisticated—particularly with the use of AI in phishing scams—small businesses are frequent targets.
+In fact, a UK Finance study found that small businesses in the UK alone lost $73.6 million to fraud in 2021 – up 35% from 2020.
+The survey also found that 80% of small businesses have received unsolicited requests for personal details and money.

-Travel scams are also more common than you might think, especially when booking corporate travel online.
-According to a McAfee Corp study, 30% of adults surveyed reported either fallen victim themselves or knowing someone who had fallen victim to an online travel scam.
+Travel scams are more common than you might think, especially when booking business travel online.
+According to a McAfee Corp study, 30% of adults surveyed reported either having fallen victim to an online travel scam or knowing someone who had.
 The same research found that 14% made payments through fraudulent platforms, and 18% experienced identity fraud.

 How do travel scams work on business travelers?

-Scamming tricks run from simple to sophisticated.
-Business travelers might be caught out by phishing emails or fraudulent booking websites.
+Scams range from simple to sophisticated.
+Business travelers might be tricked by phishing emails or fraudulent booking websites.
 A common trick is to make a spoof website that looks like a trusted platform, but with tiny changes to the URL.

-Digital fraudsters are also skilled at creating invoices that look like they come from legitimate suppliers, including a recognizable company logo and registered office.
+Digital scammers are also skilled at creating invoices that look like they come from legitimate suppliers and include a recognizable company logo and registered office.

-Some criminals may mimic a business travel agency representative, phoning your team to request payment details for an upcoming trip.
-However, your company’s travel policy should clearly outline the rules and budgets for business travel, including approved websites and platforms.
+Some criminals may call your team pretending to be a business travel agency representative to request payment details for an upcoming trip.
+Your company’s travel policy should clearly outline the rules and budgets for business travel, including approved websites and platforms.
 By sticking to approved, trusted platforms like Booking.com for Business, you’ll be able to avoid these common phishing scams.

 Plan your next business trip the easy way